 This dessert feels elegant and special.
 It does have quite a few steps to the recipe and for that I apologize.
 There are easier options, but this one is so yummy, balancing the sweet and salty caramel with the creamy dark chocolate ganache.
-Finished off with some piped toasted meringue, it’s pretty near perfect for all the flavor combos.
+Finished off with some piped toasted meringue, this Ganache Tart (Gluten Free) is pretty near perfect with all the flavor combos.

 Serve small slices of this dessert!
 You really don’t need much as it has the sweetness and the richness!
 I think it would be best served with a cup of coffee or cappuccino.
 Some might even think a whisky might be perfect with this.

 Although the recipe say it serves 10-12, you could easily serve 13-14 with this tart since it is rich.
-It also would be delicious with a simple vanilla ice cream on the side.
+The Decadent Salted Caramel Chocolate Ganache Tart (Gluten Free) would also be delicious with a simple vanilla ice cream on the side.

 For ease of making this, you can substitute a premade crust

-If you’d rather not bother with making a meringue, or a swiss type meringue here, piping and then toasting with a kitchen torch, the alternative could just be whipped cream!
+If you’d rather not bother with making a meringue, or the swiss type meringue here, piping and then toasting with a kitchen torch, the alternative could just be whipped cream!

 Make this tart gluten free and dairy free easily